Top things to know about the menstrual cycle

 When: From the start of the period until ovulation.

-During the period, the pituitary gland (a small area at the base of the brain that makes hormones) produces a hormone called follicle stimulating hormone (FSH).
+Hormones: The pituitary gland (a small area at the base of the brain that makes hormones) produces a hormone called follicle stimulating hormone (FSH).
 FSH tells the ovaries to prepare an egg for ovulation (release of an egg from the ovary).
-The dominant follicle produces estrogen as it grows (8), which peaks just before ovulation happens (12).
+The dominant follicle produces estrogen as it grows (13), which peaks just before ovulation happens (12).

-The dominant follicle in the ovary produces more and more estrogen as it grows larger.
-When estrogen levels are high enough, they signal to the brain causing a dramatic increase in luteinizing hormone (LH) (11).
-This spike is what causes ovulation (release of the egg from the ovary) to occur.
-Ovulation usually happens about 13-15 days before the start of the next period (12).
+Hormones: The dominant follicle in the ovary produces more and more estrogen as it grows larger.
+When estrogen levels are high enough, they send a signal to the brain.
+The brain then causes a dramatic increase in luteinizing hormone (LH) (9).
+This spike is what causes the release of the egg to occur (1).
+Estrogen levels drop right after ovulation (1).